jloughry/CV/README.md

 Keywords are in no particular order, just arranged for even line length and colour when printed.

 #### Ligatures
-Ligatures look great on the printed page but they can be a barrier to copy & paste.
-The word *Certification* comes out **Certi cation** in plain text and that doesn't match a naïve regex.
-The solution is to load the `cmap` package like this:
+Ligatures like *fi* and *ffl* look great on the printed page but they can be a barrier to copy & paste.
+Some PDF readers, notable Adobe Acrobat X, don't handle them correctly when pasting to plain text.
+The word *Certification* comes out **Certi cation** and that doesn't match a naïve regex.
+The solution is to load the `cmap` package in LaTeX like this:

     \usepackage[resetfonts]{cmap}

-The `resetfonts` option is required when used with CMR fonts which by default are a little too clever with ligatures.
+The `resetfonts` option is required when used with the Computer Modern fonts which by default are a little too clever with ligatures.
 Remember, the goal here is to make things as easy as possible for keyword filters used by HR.
-CMAP tables can do other useful tricks like transforming curly quotation marks to straight ones on copy to plain text.

-Another problem with pasting into plain text is that &#8220;proper quotation marks&#8221; paste into plain text as Unicode characters, and that can also confuse a straightforward keyword search.
+CMAP tables can do other useful tricks like transforming curly quotation marks to straight ones on copy to plain text; &#8220;proper quotation marks&#8221; paste into plain text as Unicode, and that can also confuse a straightforward keyword search.
 (It depends on the PDF reader; Adobe Acrobat X doesn't understand ligatures at all but pastes curly quotation marks as unicode characters, but on Mac OS X, the Preview programme gets ligatures right when rendering into plain text.)

-To make sure `grep` finds my keywords, I altered the default CMAP table that gets compiled into the PDF output, replacing all instances of `<201C>` (Unicode left double quotation mark) and `<201D>` (Unicode right double quotation mark) with `<0022>` (ASCII double quote) and all instances of `<2018>` (Unicode left single quotation mark) and `<2019>` (Unicode right single quotation mark) with `<0027>` (ASCII single quotation mark).
+To make sure `grep` finds my keywords, I altered the default CMAP table that gets compiled into the PDF output, replacing every instance of `<201C>` (Unicode left double quotation mark) and `<201D>` (Unicode right double quotation mark) with `<0022>` (ASCII double quote) and all instances of `<2018>` (Unicode left single quotation mark) and `<2019>` (Unicode right single quotation mark) with `<0027>` (ASCII single quotation mark).
 This makes single and double